 Replace Damaged LEDs Immediately

-Some people make the mistake of keeping a constant current LED lighting system running after an LED or two burn out or get damaged.
-The constant current driver will keep the same current pumping through the remaining amount of LEDs causing them to burn out -or burn out prematurely.
-Turn the power off and fix any damaged LEDs immediately.
-Constant voltage drivers do not have this issue, as they always keep the same voltage, and their current is dependent on the current draw of the (remaining) LEDs.
+The constant current driver will keep the same current running through the remaining amount of “good” LEDs causing them to burn out -or burn out prematurely.
+When an LED burns out or gets damaged, turn the power off and fix any damaged LEDs before turning the power back on.
+Constant voltage drivers do not have this issue, as they always keep the same voltage.

 Wire Lighting to Output BEFORE Applying Power to Input

-Another tip that will save you headaches and premature failure is to make sure your LED lighting is wired to your constant current driver output BEFORE applying input power to the driver.
-If you apply input power to the driver before wiring the LEDs, the constant current driver output voltage may be at the highest (or higher) rating of the voltage output window spec (higher than LED voltage rating) and cause premature failure or potentially instantly burn the LEDs out when wired.
-Constant voltage drivers once again do not have this problem where their output voltage is fixed and current is dependent on the LEDs.
+Make sure your LED lighting is wired to your constant current driver output BEFORE applying the input power to the driver.
+If wiring the output after applying input power, the output voltage is unknown and may be sitting higher than the rated LED voltage and cause premature failure or instantly burn them out.
+Constant voltage drivers do not have this problem because their output voltage is fixed.

 Constant Current Driver Troubleshooting